U. S. Mission Trail / The Mission Trail Today - The Spanish Missions in California

 History

 The church built in 1791.
-Only intact original mission church.
+It is the only intact original mission church.

 Address and Directions